Angel00Michel/Bikesharing/README.md

 SKILL DRILL 15.3.5) is the same as "Bike Repairs", just converted to show chronological order; with how many times each bike is used.

+1. Overview of the analysis: Explain the purpose of this analysis.

+2. Results: Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.

+3. Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.